 The Chief Risk Officer is a C-suite executive who is tasked with the identification, analysis and mitigation of internal and external risks.
 They work to ensure the company complies with government regulations and review factors that could potentially damage investments, assets and performance.

-With a background in economics, accountancy, law or actual science, the role of the CRO differs for every organisation.
+With a background in economics, accountancy, law or actual science, the role of the CRO differs for every organization.
 Particularly for finance-based companies, the role is stipulated by regulation.

 The Role and Responsibilities of a FinTech Chief Risk Officer